 ELEKTRA™ Magnesium Flakes are the ideal magnesium food supplement, because it is a naturally dehydrated mineral salt.
 When diluted in water, it can be absorbed by cells without any further digestion required.
 You can drink it in as a mineral water or soak it up through your skin in baths and footsoaks.

-Electrolyte charged water
+ELECTROLYTE REPLACEMENT negatively charged water

-Chemicals that steal magnesium
+Chemicals in tap water that steal magnesium

 Australia uses Chlorine and Fluoride to dose the main potable water supply.
 Both these chemicals destroy beneficial gut bacteria and can cause leaky gut syndrome symptom.
 Fluoride will bind up magnesium and therefore use it up.
 This steals magnesium ions so they become unavailable to cells, exacerbating magnesium deficiency symptoms.
 Symptoms of fluoride toxicity are very similar to magnesium deficiency symptoms.